stoneyield/stoneyield-docs/content/docs/protocol/stusd-wrapper.md

 ## Summary

-The STUSD wrapper is the connective tissue between StoneYield’s secure, soul-bound layer and the broader DeFi ecosystem.
-It ensures every liquid STUSD remains fully collateralized by sUSDC while giving treasuries programmable, auditable access to liquidity whenever they need it.
+The STUSD wrapper bridges StoneYield’s locked core to the rest of DeFi.
+Every liquid STUSD stays fully collateralized by sUSDC, while treasuries get programmable, auditable liquidity on demand.